TYPO3-svn-archive/dm_simplecalendar/Documentation/source/User/Index.rst

 **That's it!**

-**Visit the page with the calendar plugin in the frontend, you see your first event shown in a calendar!**
+**Visit the page with the calendar plugin in the frontend, you see your first appointment shown in a calendar!**

 .. _user-faq: